jnrdt/docker-machine-env/README.md

 	//adding docker environment variables to the current process env Object.assign(process.env, envs);

-	//this use the process env previously defined var docker = new Docker();
+	//this uses the process env previously defined var docker = new Docker();

 	if(err)